 This scholarship benefits students with a creative writing emphasis who exemplify promise of talent in communicating through the written language, and wish to pursue a career in writing.
 The scholarship was generously established by Donna Jorgenson Farrell in memory of and as a legacy to her son, Curtis Michael Gimeno, who enjoyed writing.

 - Find out more about requirements for The Curtis Michael Gimeno Memorial Scholarship.

-The Dick Shahan CU-Boulder Undergraduate Writing Competition: Undergraduate Creative Writing Award Deadline for the writing competition is Monday, March 16.
+The Dick Shahan CU-Boulder Undergraduate Writing Competition: Undergraduate Creative Writing Award Deadline for the writing competition has been extended to Monday, March 30.

 Created by English alumnus Dick Shahan in 2014, the writing competition gives all CU-Boulder undergraduate students a chance to use their imaginations and to demonstrate their writing skills in a variety of different genres, as well as to celebrate the larger Boulder community.
 The competition is expected to generate an annual prize for the winning entry within one of two categories—fiction or non-fiction prose.
 Categories will alternate each year.
 (Fiction is the category for Spring 2015 with a prize of $1,000.)
 Every entry must have a connection to Boulder.

 - Check out 2015 guidelines and judging criteria.

 - Read more about Dick’s life and the reasons behind his gift.